elasticio/xml-component/README.md

 [output schema](lib/schemas/xmlToJson.out.json)

 #### Known limitations
  - The maximum size of incoming file for processing is 5 MiB.
-If the size of incoming file will be more than 5 MiB, action will throw error `Attachment is to large.
-Attachment was to large to be processed my XML component.
-File limit is 5 MiB, file given was 'fileSize'`.
+If the size of incoming file will be more than 5 MiB, action will throw error `Attachment *.xml is to large to be processed my XML component.
+File limit is: 5242880 byte, file given was: * byte.`.
  - Action does not support local agents due to current platform limitations.

 ## License